I have an obsession with lighting.

 I took Friday off since Hub was off clamping for the weekend with his drinking buddies and yet still barely made a dent in my yard to-do list.
 I blame this on the fact that future SiL (sis-in-law) was in town as well, so I felt obligated to entertain her to some extent: so I put her ass to work in my yard.
 Unfortunately, SiL has mad allergies, so after only 20 minutes or so of weed pulling, had a good excuse to not help me with my yard work anymore.
 She made a valiant effort, however.

-2. take old toilets, empty propane tanks, and other miscellaneous crap at front and side of house to dump
+2. take old toilets, empty propane tanks, and other miscellaneous crap at front and side of house to dump3. eradicate blackberry bush up against house, including roots5. burn remaining brush

 7. figure out what kind of ground cover to fill parking space with, then cover it